AnyverseAddons/incabin/README.md

         'baby_on_lap_probability': 0.2,
 ```

 For seat belts, `seatbelts_distribution`, on one hand, you can decide the probability that a given passenger (including children in child seats) have a seat belt on.
 The how is that seat belt placed, normal or with a wrong placement.
+Additionally, yu can randomly change the seat belt material by setting the `random_belt_material` to True.
+And If you need to differentiate the 2 parts of the seat belt in the ground truth as different classes (seat_belt_chest, seat_belt_lap) when they are on, set the `differentiate_segments` property to True.

 ```
         'seatbelts_distribution': {
+            'random_belt_material': True,
+            'differentiate_segments': False,
             'belt_on_probability': 0.95, # Probability for seatbelt on when there is a character seated 'seatbelt_placement_probabilities': {
                 'Normal': 0.70,